krzykawska/digital-cv/README.md

 ## 🏆 Honors and awards:

+- 2024 - Group Award from Rector of the Jagiellonian University for organizational activities

 - 2018 - Group Award from Rector of the Jagiellonian University for scientific achievements

 - 2018-2021 Polish Ministry of Science and Higher Education Scholarship for Outstanding Young Scientist